ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/querying/how-to-perform-group-by-query.markdown

 ### By Array Content

 Another option is to group by array content.
-Then the reduction key will be calculated based on all values of a collection specified in `GroupBy`.
+The reduction key will be calculated based on all values of a collection specified in `GroupBy`.
 The client API exposes the `GroupByArrayContent` extension method for that purpose.

 {CODE-TABS}